-Fross Zelnick’s commitment to diversity is reflected in our partnership, our lawyers, our staff, and the organizations we support.
-We believe that people of diverse backgrounds and experience enrich us all and provide perspectives that enable us to better serve our clients.
+Fross Zelnick’s longstanding commitment to diversity and inclusion is reflected in our partnership, our lawyers, our staff, and the organizations we support.
+We have championed a diverse workforce for decades.
+Beyond the importance of meeting our social responsibilities, diversity and openness are part of who we are, and have always been an important part of the firm culture.
+We believe that people from different backgrounds and experiences enrich us all and provide perspectives that enable us to better serve our clients.

-For the fourth year in a row, Law360 recognized Fross Zelnick in its 2020 annual Glass Ceiling report.
-We are proud to be #4 on the list of most women in equity partnerships with 20-50 lawyers and #8 overall, for the percentage of female attorneys and equity partners among law firms with fewer than 100 lawyers.
+Law360’s October 2020 Glass Ceiling report recognized Fross Zelnick for the fourth year in a row.
+Specifically, the firm was ranked #4 on the list of most women in equity partnerships with 20-50 lawyers and #8 overall, for the percentage of female attorneys and equity partners among law firms with fewer than 100 lawyers.

-Additionally, as a testament to our commitment to having a diverse and equitable workplace, our firm established the Fross Zelnick Diversity Committee, which includes partners, an associate, and employees from different departments within the firm.
+As a testament to our commitment to having a diverse and equitable workplace, our firm established the Fross Zelnick Diversity Committee, which includes partners, an associate, and employees from different departments within the firm.
 While we are proud of our diversity and inclusion at the firm, we know that we cannot rest on our laurels.
-The work of this inclusive committee will help us find ways to further enhance our environment and enable us to better serve our clients around the world.
+The work of this inclusive committee ensures that we find ways to further enhance our environment and enable us to better serve our clients around the world.

-Examples of diversity-related activities in which our lawyers and/or firm participate and/or sponsor include The Asian American Bar Association of New York (AABANY), The Association of Black Women Attorneys (ABWA), ASIPI (Interamerican Association of Intellectual Property), GLINTA (a group formed to recognize and support LGBTQ members of INTA (International Trademark Association) community), Sistah Girls, and the First Step job training program associated with the Coalition for the Homeless, which provides assistance to homeless and low-income women seeking living-wage jobs, and from which we have hired support staff.
+Examples of diversity-related activities in which we participate or sponsor include: The Asian American Bar Association of New York, The Association of Black Women Attorneys, Sistah Girls, GLINTA (a group formed to recognize and support LGBTQ members of the International Trademark Association), the Interamerican Association of Intellectual Property, and the Coalition for the Homeless First Step job training program, which provides assistance to homeless and low-income women seeking living-wage jobs, and from which we have hired employees.